Lrapava/CS106A-homework/assignment3/extension/README.md

 * Custom tiny UI library
 * Menu system
-* FPS locking to framerate of choice
+* FPS locking
 * Velocity coefficient
+* Framerate indicator
-* Karma stat (chance of new ball spawning after ball colision)
+* Karma stat (chance of new ball spawning after a wall break)

 These features allow this program to be an accelent showcase of how FPS and velocity affect collision detection.